About Social Styles

 Social Styles is a model for understanding how people behave and communicate in social situations.
 Developed in the 1960s by David Merrill and Roger Reid, it categorizes behavior along two key dimensions:

-- Assertiveness: The degree to which a person is perceived as trying to influence the thoughts and actions of others.
+The degree to which a person is perceived as trying to influence the thoughts and actions of others.

-- Responsiveness: The degree to which a person is perceived as showing emotions and building relationships.
+The degree to which a person is perceived as showing emotions and building relationships.

-These two dimensions create a matrix that defines four primary Social Styles:
+These two dimensions create a matrix that defines four primary Social Styles.

 Driver